The Headline Number: A 10%–15% Service Fee

 | Gross sales | $200 |

-Now your effective cut is closer to 72–73%.
-Better than the small-sales scenario—but still nowhere near the clean "80%" the commission line suggests.
+Now your effective cut is around 82.5%.
+Better than the small-sales scenario, but still lower than the clean 90% seller earnings line because the fixed platform fee matters.

 Scenario 3: The Nightmare Month